hxltinh/office-js-bug-reproduction/readme.md

 3. install manifest
 4. run add-in
 5. click the `Open pop-out` button
-6. open Inspector > console for Pop-out window  (If you can not open Inspector for popup, please use [vorlonJs](http://www.vorlonjs.io/), you need to setup https for vorlonJs using files in certs folder)
+6. open Inspector > console for Pop-out window (If Mac environment then please update Mac & Office version.
+If you can not open Inspector for popup, please use [vorlonJs](http://www.vorlonjs.io/), you need to setup https for vorlonJs using files in certs folder)